 - Sweater Weather Virtual Mixology workshop

 When planning for a large group, it's essential to consider everybody's beliefs.
-If you opt for a mixology workshop, but some employees don't drink, make sure to have a non-alcoholic alternative.
+If you opt for a mixology workshop, but some employees don't drink, be sure to have a non-alcoholic alternative.
 The last thing you want is for anyone to feel singled out in a large group.

 The One-Stop Shop for All Your Corporate Team-Building Events